-- gold medal winners cannot compete in the competition they won in any subsequent years - squad UK and team UK members forfeit their right to participate in WorldSkills UK competitions if they sign up to join Squad UK after a squad selection event - those who have been employed within the industry, of the chosen skill, for more than three years prior to registration, not including the period of apprenticeship.
+- gold medal winners cannot compete in the competition they won in any subsequent vears. - those who have been employed within the industry, of the chosen skill, for more than three years prior to registration, not including the period of apprenticeship.

-Competitors may only enter one competition in any given competition year and Participants must have the support of their college, university, training provider and/or employer to participate.
+Competitors may only enter one competition in any given competition year and participants must have the support of their college, university, training provider and/or employer to participate.